What is Our Blood?

 A portion of the blood donors, who represent the project’s early adopters and advocates, are opinion formers and influencers drawn from a range of fields.
 Along with giving their blood, these volunteers are using their social influence to raise awareness for the need to support refugees and the project.

 Our Blood is supported by a global network of advocates who are donating their blood – and voices – to the project, including prominent refugees, such as Angok Mayen and George Okeny, as well as non-refugees, like Anna Wintour, Paul McCartney and Arizona Muse, among many others.
+Click here to hear these advocates tell their stories alongside other refugees and non-refugee donors.
 You can visit our website at Bloodcube.org to hear these advocates tell their stories alongside other refugee and non-refugee donors.

 How can people who are interested in the project get involved?